 New destination in Russia

-Audley has introduced Karelia, north of St Petersburg, to its Russian programme.
-Traditionally a simple stop on a river cruise from Moscow to St Petersburg, Audley’s specialists see huge potential in the area and now offer it as an option on itineraries in the region.
+Audley has introduced Karelia, north of St. Petersburg, to its Russian programme.
+Traditionally a simple stop on a river cruise from Moscow to St. Petersburg, Audley’s specialists see huge potential in the area and now offer it as an option on itineraries in the region.

 Clients will stay in Petrozavodsk – Audley’s specialists recommend the Frigate Hotel.
 This boutique hotel is on the shores of Lake Onega, Europe’s second largest lake, and offers guests delicious meals at the finest fish restaurant in Karelia which is conveniently on site.

 Highlights in the region include Kizhi island and UNESCO site Kizhi Pogost.
 Kizhi Island is at the centre of Lake Onega and home to the open-air Museum of Cultural History and Architecture.
-Populated from the 16th century to the 1950s, the abandoned island now boasts an impressive collection of restored traditional log buildings – the bell tower and two churches towards the southern end of the island are known as Kizhi Pogost and were declared a world heritage site in 1990.
+Populated from the 16th century to the 1950s, the abandoned island now boasts an impressive collection of restored traditional log buildings – the bell tower and two churches toward the southern end of the island are known as Kizhi Pogost and were declared a world heritage site in 1990.

 Also recommended by Audley’s Russia specialists is a day trip to Valaam Island, an archipelago in Ladoga Lake which is home to a 14th century monastery.
 The trip also includes a stop at Kinerma, honoured in 2016 with its spot on the list of the most beautiful villages in Russia.

-Audley recommends two days in Karelia and the destination is best suited to inclusion on itineraries based around Moscow and St Petersburg.
+Audley recommends two days in Karelia and the destination is best suited to inclusion on itineraries based around Moscow and St. Petersburg.

 Unspoilt, rugged views on Japan’s San’In Coast